Within your subject choice is an article that you should read or a video to watch about education, each is subject specific.

 Early Childhood Studies

-Read the article on The Guardian website in order to prepare for a 20 minute group discussion with other interviewees.
+Read the article from The Conversation in order to prepare for a 20 minute group discussion with other interviewees.

 Read the article on the Centre for Longitudinal Studies website or download the PDF and think about your own opinions in relation to the content.
 You will be